Coach Richard Pitino and Gophers study transfer market for a big man

 Markusson said the Gophers have talked to him about the city, school and his potential role, but “it’s still very early in the process.”
 He was also hearing from Arkansas, Arizona State, Georgia Tech, Ohio State, San Diego State and Wake Forest, among others.

 Markusson’s size would help the Gophers compete inside in the Big Ten, but they aren’t limiting themselves to strictly traditional back-to-the-basket big men.
-They’ve offered scholarships to Virginia Tech’s 6-7, 230-pound Landers Nolley II and Wichita State’s 6-8, 240-pound Morris Udeze.
+They have offered scholarships to Virginia Tech’s 6-7, 230-pound Landers Nolley II and Wichita State’s 6-8, 240-pound Morris Udeze.

 With a 7-foot wingspan, Udeze was an undersized center for the Shockers.
 He played only 10.5 minutes per game last season, with their three-man rotation in the middle.
 But the Houston native, who was recruited by former Wichita State and current Gophers assistant Kyle Lindsted, averaged 16.2 points and 10.6 rebounds per 40 minutes as a sophomore this season.

 Like Markusson and Udeze, Nolley has more than a dozen schools interested in him, including from the Pac-12, Big Ten, SEC and Big East.
 But Nolley’s most likely looking to play more on the wing, according to reports.
-He’s a hot commodity after averaging 15.5 points and 5.8 rebounds as a freshman this year.
+He’s a hot commodity after averaging 15.5 points and 5.8 rebounds as a Hokies freshman this season.

 Udeze and Nolley are underclassmen, as is Ohio State freshman point guard D.J.
-Carton, who was contacted by the Gophers this month after announcing he was leaving.
+Carton, who was contacted by the Gophers this month after announcing he was leaving Columbus.

 Under current NCAA rules, transfers who haven’t completed their undergraduate degree have to sit out a year before playing with their new teams.
 But Pitino and many other coaches expect the transfer rule to change, allowing all players immediate eligibility after transferring the first time.

 So the Gophers are casting a wide net.
 They need an instant-impact post player, but they aren’t bare in the frontcourt.
 Junior Eric Curry expects to make a healthy return from numerous injuries.
-Sophomore Jarvis Omersa and freshmen Isaiah Ihnen and Sam Freeman were reserves last season.
+Sophomore Jarvis Omersa and freshmen Isaiah Ihnen and Sam Freeman were reserves in 2019-20.
 Ihnen, in particular, showed a load of potential late in the season.

 Pitino would have two scholarships open with Oturu’s departure because the Gophers signed guard Jamal Mashburn Jr. and forward Martice Mitchell in the early period.

-The ever-expanding transfer portal could add to the 2020 class this spring, but it’ll be a challenge for the Gophers to add the depth and talent their frontcourt needs.
+The ever-expanding transfer portal could add to the 2020 class this spring, but it will be a challenge for the Gophers to add the depth and talent their frontcourt needs.